JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_5.md

 # What says the Urantia Revelation?

-(Please note that the words "consciousness" and "mind" are not precisely defined either in philosophy or in the Urantia revelation and tend to be interchangeable.)
+(Please note that the words “consciousness” and “mind” are not precisely defined either in philosophy or in the Urantia revelation and tend to be interchangeable.)

 "In the evaluation and recognition of mind it should be remembered that the universe is neither mechanical nor magical; it is a creation of mind) (481)

-"Mechanisms do not absolutely dominate the total creation; the universe of universes in toto is mind planned, mind made, and mind administered.
+“Mechanisms do not absolutely dominate the total creation; the universe of universes in toto is mind planned, mind made, and mind administered.
 But the divine mechanism of the universe of universes is altogether too perfect for the scientific methods of the finite mind of man to discern even a trace of the dominance of the infinite mind.
-For this creating, controlling, and upholding mind is neither material mind nor creature mind; it is spirit-mind functioning on and from creator levels of divine reality."
+For this creating, controlling, and upholding mind is neither material mind nor creature mind; it is spirit-mind functioning on and from creator levels of divine reality.”
 (481)

-"Cosmic mind is the diversified mind of time and space.
+“Cosmic mind is the diversified mind of time and space.
 Cosmic mind comprises all finite mind levels and coordinates experientially with the evolutionary deity levels of Supreme Mind and transcendentally with the existential levels of absolute mind.
 Mind always connotes the presence and activity of loving ministry plus varied energy systems, and this is true of all kinds  of mind.
-Paradise mind is beyond human understanding; It is existential, non-spatial, and non-temporal."
+Paradise mind is beyond human understanding; It is existential, non-spatial, and non-temporal.”
 (480/481)

-"The Universal Father is the only personality in all the universe who does actually know the number of the stars and planets of space.
-All the worlds of every universe are constantly within the consciousness of God."
+“The Universal Father is the only personality in all the universe who does actually know the number of the stars and planets of space.
+All the worlds of every universe are constantly within the consciousness of God.”
 (49)

-"God is possessed of unlimited power to know all things; his consciousness is universal.
-His personal circuit encompasses all personalities, and his knowledge of even the lowly creatures is supplemented indirectly through the descending series of divine Sons and directly through the indwelling Spirit of the Father."
+“God is possessed of unlimited power to know all things; his consciousness is universal.
+His personal circuit encompasses all personalities, and his knowledge of even the lowly creatures is supplemented indirectly through the descending series of divine Sons and directly through the indwelling Spirit of the Father.”
 (49)

-"The Universal Father realizes in the fullness of the divine consciousness all the individual experience of the progressive struggles of the expanding minds and the ascending spirits of every entity, being, and personality of the whole evolutionary creation of time and space.
-And all this is literally true, for "in Him we all live and move and have our being."
+“The Universal Father realizes in the fullness of the divine consciousness all the individual experience of the progressive struggles of the expanding minds and the ascending spirits of every entity, being, and personality of the whole evolutionary creation of time and space.
+And all this is literally true, for ”in Him we all live and move and have our being."
 (29)

 # Quantum Theory and the Observer

 In the experiments of Chaio et al. presented below, the basic set-up utilized a down converter, an instrument that splits a photon into twins having equal energy.
 These then went to a beam splitter that presented two alternative pathways to a detection system measuring the simultaneous arrival of the twin pair--an event that signalled wave-like behavior.

 The addition of a polarizer to only one of the alternative pathways labelled that pathway and immediately destroyed all wave-like properties of the photons.
-The question then asked was: "what would happen if the information about the marked pathway was left intact while the photons went through polarizer P1, but was destroyed by the P2 polarizers just before arriving at the detection system?"
+The question then asked was: “what would happen if the information about the marked pathway was left intact while the photons went through polarizer P1, but was destroyed by the P2 polarizers just before arriving at the detection system?”
 The answer was unequivocal--wave behavior was restored.

 A more elaborate version of this type of experiment was carried out at the University of Rochester which demonstrated that even when there was no observable difference in the photons arriving at the detection system, if it was even theoretically possible that their pathway could be retraced then that was sufficient to collapse the wave function and bring about particle-like behavior.